1rach/flutter-debug-attach-ios/README.md

 I decided to find a solution, that's why i created 2 scripts, some vscode tasks, and adapted my launch.json.

-With this solution you can just launch one task in vscode (<CTRL>+<SHIFT>+P by default), and your debugger is launched attaching to your device automaticlly and without bug.
+With this solution you can just launch one task in vscode ( CTRL + SHIFT + P by default), and your debugger is launched attaching to your device automaticlly and without bug.

 For information, I'm working with last tools :